stacks-network/docs/_core/faq_technical.md

 As a Blockstack user, you can choose exactly where your data gets stored.
 Blockstack uses a decentralized storage system called [Gaia](https://github.com/blockstack/gaia) to host your data.
-Gaia is different from other storage systems because it lets you securely host your data wherever you want---in cloud storage providers, on your personal server, or in another decentralized storage system like BitTorrent or IPFS.
+Gaia is different from other storage systems because it lets you securely host your data wherever you want &mdash; in cloud software providers, on your personal server, or in another decentralized storage system like BitTorrent or IPFS.

 When you register, you are given a default Gaia hub that replicates your